Treyone/ha-api/readme.md

 A NodeJS API for HAProxy.
-Thsi can be used to expose a REST API or to control haproxy from Javascript.
+This can be used to expose a REST API or to control haproxy from Javascript.

+# DEPRECATION NOTICE
+This project is not maintained anymore.
+If you want to get ownership, please contact me.
+Otherwise, you can have a look at [haproxy-sdk](https://github.com/jackpinetech/haproxy-sdk) and [haproxy-api](https://github.com/jackpinetech/haproxy-api)

 # Usage #
     var HAApi= require('ha-api'),